lhervier/oauth2-dom-auth-server/README.md

 Read the documentation of the Domino Spring project, or contact me (create an issue) if you want more details.

 This method allows you to inject values from the place you want.
-And of course, most of my clients wants to extract parameters from a common database.
+And of course, most of my clients wants to extract parameters from a common NSF.

 ## Check that everything is working